How Libertarianism and Christianity intersect

 • Any philosophy (whether Jean-Paul Sartre's Existentialism, Darwin's Evolution, or Ayn Rand's Objectivism) that has a non-theistic foundation ultimately bumps into the problem of nihilism.
 This means, ultimately, no basis for meaning and purpose for life.
 (We come from nowhere, we go to nowhere, but somehow life in between has meaning?)

 • Despite attempts to meld biblical Christianity with this political philosophy, libertarianism inevitably interferes with the individual Christian's reliance on his faith as the sole lens from which to see the world, moving him away from a biblical worldview.
 Libertarianism, at its core, is a non-religious philosophy.
 This thinking is a dangerous diversion for the Christian and can be insidiously damaging to his or her faith, indeed to the Christian's soul.
-That libertarianism is divisive to the Christian's soul is evident when, as is often the case, "libertarian Christians" howl louder when someone attacks their libertarianism than when someone attacks their Christianity!
+That libertarianism is divisive to the Christian's worldview is evident when, as we have noticed is often the case, "libertarian Christians" howl louder when someone attacks their libertarianism than when someone attacks their Christianity!
 This curious reaction seems to reveal their true allegiance.

 Libertarians often define "harm to another person" too broadly.
 Morality should be defined solely

 by the Bible.
 For example, while libertarians may support laws against abortion (many libertarians actually support

 abortion), they usually side with liberals who are against laws that define marriage as between one man and one woman.
 They think that mutual consent of sexual perversion does not fall within the definition of hurting someone.
-Thus, libertarianism is the weak point of Christian philosophy that has allowed the secularists to break the barrier Christianity has held against cultural destruction.
-Libertarian/liberal thinking on homosexuality it is naive.
+On this issue, libertarianism is the weak point that has allowed the secularists to break the barrier Christianity has held against cultural destruction.
+Libertarian/liberal thinking on homosexuality is naive.
 Homosexuality is devastating

 to those involved and to society at large.
 "Mutal consent" is a post-modern illusion that does not change the fact that people are hurt when immorality occurs.
 The Bible says, "Woe to those who call evil good, and good evil."
 (Isaiah 5:20-21) See our article Gay Rights